ekristen/libnuke/README.md

 two tools with the realization I would be also be making [gcp-nuke](https://github.com/ekristen/gcp-nuke) in the near future.

-### A Few Note About the Original Code
+### A Few Notes About the Original Code

-The code that was originally written for [aws-nuke](https://github.com/rebuy-de/aws-nuke) for iterating over and clearing out resources was well written and I wanted to be able to use it for other cloud providers.
-Originally I simply copied it for [azure-nuke,](https://github.com/ekristen/azure-nuke) but I didn't want to have to keep on maintaining multiple copies.
+The code initially written for [aws-nuke](https://github.com/rebuy-de/aws-nuke) for iterating over and clearing out resources was well-written, and I wanted to use it for other cloud providers.
+Originally I copied it for [azure-nuke,](https://github.com/ekristen/azure-nuke) but I didn't want to have to keep on maintaining multiple copies.

-There are a few shortcomings with the original code base, for example, there's no way to do dependency management.
-For example there are some resources that must be cleared before other resources can be cleared, or it will end in error.
-Now the retry mechanism is **usually** sufficient for this, but not always.
+There are a few shortcomings with the original code base.
+For example, there's no way to do dependency management.
+For example, some resources must be cleared before others can, or it will end in error.
+Now, the retry mechanism is **usually** sufficient for this, but only sometimes.

-The queue code in my opinion was very novel in its approach and I wanted to keep that, but I wanted to make sure it was agnostic to the system using it.
-As such, the queue package can be used for just about anything in which you want to queue and retry items.
-However, it is still geared towards the removal of said it, it's primary interface has to have the `Remove` method still available.
+The queue code was very novel in its approach, and I wanted to keep that, but I wanted to make sure it was agnostic to the system using it.
+As such, the queue package can be used for just about anything you want to queue and retry items.
+However, it is still geared towards the removal of said it, its primary interface has to have the `Remove` method is still available.

-The goal of this library is to be able to be used for any cloud provider, but really anything that wants to use a similar pattern for iterating over and removing resources.
+The goal of this library is to be able to be used for any cloud provider, but anything that wants to use a similar pattern for iterating over and removing resources.

 ## License